Capture of Marine Wildlife

 Holding and Transport

 Once captured, animals are held until they can be transported to a final destination.
 Holding conditions can be very crude and may consist of only a wet sling in a boat, or a small sea pen or makeshift tank lined with plastic and lacking a proper filtration system.
-In Russia, there is a permanent sea-pen holding facility near the village of Nakhodka in the Okhotsk Sea, known as the 'whale jail.'
+In Russia, there was a permanent sea-pen holding facility near the village of Nakhodka in the Sea of Okhotsk, known as the “whale jail.”
+It was dismantled only in 2019, after the law was changed in Russia to prohibit, at least for now, the capture of orcas and belugas from Russian waters.

-Small motor boats are usually used to move animals from the ocean to the shore.
+Small motorboats are usually used to move animals from the ocean to the shore.
 For short distances, animals are transported by trucks in wet slings.
 For longer distances, animals are kept in slings and crated and moved by air.
-The physiological effects of confining and moving ocean dwelling animals great distances via ground transport or pressurized airplanes are largely unknown, but the stressful impacts are being documented by a growing number of studies.
+The physiological effects of confining and moving ocean-dwelling animals great distances via ground transport or pressurized airplanes are largely unknown, but the stressful impacts are being documented by an increasing number of studies.

 Times Are Changing

-Live cetacean captures still take place, especially as demand for dolphinariums increases in countries with developing economies such as China.
-However there is a growing awareness that capturing and keeping cetaceans in captivity is inhumane.
+Live cetacean captures still take place, especially as demand for dolphinariums continues in countries with growing economies such as China.
+However, there is a growing awareness that capturing and keeping cetaceans in captivity is inhumane.
 Many countries have banned live captures in their waters, as well as imports, exports and/or captivity altogether.